MacDue/Mank-Spec/spec/declarations.md

 Each member within the enum must have a unique name.
 As with pods, recursive enums are invalid (e.g. using the enum being declared in the pod, or tuple data of a member).
-If a member has pod data then that member's declaration must follow the same rules as a normal [pod declaration](#pod-declarations).
+If a member has pod data then the pod data declaration must follow the same rules as a normal [pod declaration](#pod-declarations).

 ```ebnf
 EnumDecl = "enum", EnumName, "{", [Members], "}" ;